openwisp/openwisp-utils/docs/developer/qa-checks.rst

 ------------

-Checks the syntax of all ReStructuredText files to ensure they can be published on pypi or using python-sphinx.
+Checks the syntax of all ReStructuredText files to ensure they can be published on Pypi or using python-sphinx.